 they glide in solitary, pantheistic rite.

-When snow and ice encrust the poles and chairlift frame,
+When snow and ice encrust the chairlift frame,

-and chunks start dropping on your head -- O what a shame!--
+and chunks drop on your head -- Oh what a shame!--

-hard helmets help a lot and laughter soothes your cares,
+hard helmets help and laughter soothes your cares,

 Moutain music: swishing sounds of skis and boards on snow,